 Since credit unions are nonprofit, earnings are distributed to members either in the form of better rates on savings or rebates on loans, or are invested in new or improved services for the members.
 Once you deposit money in the credit union, you become a member and shareholder.
 You can then vote for the credit union’s board of directors.
 Officers and directors are chosen from the membership and serve on a voluntary basis.

 History-Established By Des Moines Police Officers

 This growth also gave us the opportunity to merge with other like-minded credit unions, like the USDA Credit Union and the Polk County School Employees Credit Union.
 These mergers allow us to serve employees from governmental agencies and public schools along with their families.
-Along with this growth has come more ways for members to access their funds including 3 full service branches.
-In July of 2017 we updated our brand and name to Serve Credit Union.
+Along with this growth has come more ways for members to access their funds including 2 full service branches.
+In July of 2017 we updated our brand and name to Serve Credit Union and in May of 2018 we opened brand new modern branch in Urbandale, IA.
 This growth and change has been made possible by the integrity of our membership, allowing us to establish a long-standing tradition of providing low interest loans and high interest savings.
 We look forward to serving our members and giving them a strong financial choice for generations to come.

 Serve Credit Union consistently receives high ratings from the Iowa Credit Union Regulatory Agency confirming our sound management and safe lending practices.
 Our reserves are considerably above the national average of 10% for credit unions of our size.
 Each member’s savings is federally insured up to $250,000 by NCUA, a United States government agency.